Fujiwara no Yoshikado

 Fujiwara no Yoshikado (藤原良門) was a Japanese statesman, courtier and politician during the Heian period.

 Career at court

 He was a minister holding the title of daijō-daijin.

 Genealogy

 This member of the Fujiwara clan was the sixth son of Fujiwara no Fuyutsugu.
 Among Yoshikada's brothers were Fujiwara no Yoshifusa, Fujiwara no Nagayoshi and Fujiwara no Yoshisuke.

 Descendants of Yoshikado include, Fujiwara no Kanesuke, Fujiwara no Masatada, Fujiwara no Tametoki and Murasaki Shikibu.

-His immediate decendants were two sons by the names of Fujiwara no Takafuji and Fujiwara no Toshimoto.
+His immediate descendants were two sons by the names of Fujiwara no Takafuji and Fujiwara no Toshimoto.

 Yoshikada is considered the ancestor of the Uesugi clan, the Ii clan, and the Nichiren clan.